apollographql/apollo-ios/docs/source/installation.md

 Apollo iOS requires Xcode 8, which you can install from the [Mac App Store](https://itunes.apple.com/en/app/xcode/id497799835?mt=12).

-Follow these steps to use Apollo iOS in your app:
+Follow along with these steps (described in detail below) to use Apollo iOS in your app:

 1. Install the Apollo framework into your project and link it to your application target
 1. Install `apollo-codegen` globally through npm
 1. Add a code generation build step to your target
-1. Adding a schema file to your target directory
+1. Add a schema file to your target directory
+1. Build your target
 1. Add the generated API file to your target
 1. Install the Xcode add-ons to get syntax highlighting for your `.graphql` files (optional)
 1. Create `.graphql` files with your queries or mutations and add them to your target